-Business Foundation (BF) is an Object Relation Modeling tool built into Optimizely Customized Commerce that lets you store custom data that does not fit into the data model.
-You usually need to store custom data, such as data related to customer pricing, gift cards, and authentication SSO tickets.
+Business Foundation (BF) is an Object Relation Modeling tool built into Optimizely Customized Commerce that lets you store custom data that does not fit into the Commerce data model.
+You almost always need to store custom data, such as data related to customer pricing, gift cards, and authentication SSO tickets.

 Here is a summary of BF entities:

 - BF entities are not typed, with string names for fields everywhere in the code.
 This is error-prone.
 Use string constants to make sure they are defined only once.

 - Caching is not built into BF, unlike the catalog, customer, and order subsystems.

 - The interface to retrieve BF entities is generic, which causes low code readability.